Obstruction of justice: What it is and why Trump should care

 There are a number of current and potentially future investigations that could help resolve the questions surrounding the president.

-The FBI is looking into the Trump's campaign's potential ties to Russia.
+The FBI is looking into the Trump campaign's potential ties to Russia.
 In theory, the agency could expand the scope of its investigation to include whether Trump himself violated the law.

 Democratic leaders had long argued that the Justice Department should go further by naming a special counsel to reassure skeptics that the White House would not quietly interfere with the investigation.
 They got their wish on Wednesday with the appointment of Mueller, whose appointment earned plaudits from prominent Republicans and Democrats.